Disclosure:

 Google Analytics gives you deep insight into your audience demography.
 You can learn the age, gender, location, and interests of your visitors.
 This information can help you tailor your content to a specific audience.

 Imagine you’re a small business owner selling age-restricted products like alcohol, tobacco, beer, adult toys, and other such products.
-With the demography audience data in your Google Analytics, you can discover if your marketing campaign is driving the right audience category to your product pages.
+With the demographic audience data in your Google Analytics, you can discover if your marketing campaign drives the right audience category to your product pages.

 In addition, audience behavior is another area in which Google Analytics can help you measure.

-You can analyze how visitors interact with your site, including the pages they visit, the time they spend on each page, and the actions they take.
-This data can help you identify areas for improvement and optimize for user experience.
+You can analyze how visitors interact with your site, including their visiting pages, time on each page, and actions.
+This data can help you identify areas for improvement and optimize user experience.

 2. Measuring Website Performance